Descovy for PrEP

 AWP

-$2010.95Potential Side Effects and Toxicity
+$2,590.94/monthPotential Side Effects and Toxicity

 Potential Drug Interactions

-Do not take with any other HIV or HBV drugs when using Descovy for PrEP.
-Avoid taking Descovy with drugs that negatively affect the kidneys, including chronic use or high doses of anti-inflammatory drugs for pain like Advil or Motrin (ibuprofen) and Aleve (naproxen).
+Do not take with any other HIV or HBV drugs (including Vemlidy, or TAF) when using Descovy for PrEP.
+Avoid taking Descovy with drugs that negatively affect the kidneys, including chronic use or high doses of anti-inflammatory drugs for pain such as Advil or Motrin (ibuprofen) and Aleve (naproxen).
 Descovy for PrEP can be used with the hepatitis C drugs Harvoni or Zepatier.
 Monitor for tenofovir toxicities if used with Epclusa.
-Descovy should not be taken with certain anticonvulsants (including carbamazepine, oxcarbazepine, phenobarbital, and phenytoin), rifabutin, rifampin, rifapentine, or St. John’s wort.
+Descovy should not be taken with certain anticonvulsants (including carbamazepine, oxcarbazepine, phenobarbital, and phenytoin), rifabutin, rifampin, rifapentine, adefovir, or St. John’s wort.
 Concentrations of tenofovir, FTC, and other substances that clear the body through the kidneys could be increased (along with risk of toxicity) by the aminoglycoside antibiotics and the antivirals acyclovir, cidofovir, ganciclovir, valacyclovir, and valganciclovir.
 Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not.

 More Information